finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

     PortfoliosApi apiInstance = new PortfoliosApi(defaultClient);
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to list the portfolios.
 Defaults to the current LUSID              system datetime if not specified.
-    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to list the portfolios.
+    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The as-at datetime at which to list the portfolios.
 Defaults to return the latest version              of each portfolio if not specified.
     String page = "page_example"; // String | The pagination token to use to continue listing portfolios from a previous call to list portfolios.
 This  value is returned from the previous call.
 If a pagination token is provided the filter, effectiveAt  and asAt fields must not have changed since the original request.
 Also, if set, a start value cannot be provided.
     Integer start = 56; // Integer | When paginating, skip this number of results.
     Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.
 Defaults to 65,535 if not specified.
     String filter = "filter_example"; // String | Expression to filter the result set.
 For example, to filter on the Type, use \"type eq 'Transaction'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
-    String query = "query_example"; // String | Expression specifying the criteria that the returned portfolios must meet e.g. to see which              portfolios have holdings in the instruments with a Lusid Instrument Id (LUID) of 'LUID_PPA8HI6M' or a Figi of 'BBG000BLNNH6'              you would specify \"instrument.identifiers in (('LusidInstrumentId', 'LUID_PPA8HI6M'), ('Figi', 'BBG000BLNNH6'))\".
+    String query = "query_example"; // String | Expression specifying the criteria that the returned portfolios must meet.
+For example, to see which              portfolios have holdings in the instruments with a Lusid Instrument Id (LUID) of 'LUID_PPA8HI6M' or a Figi of 'BBG000BLNNH6'              you would specify \"instrument.identifiers in (('LusidInstrumentId', 'LUID_PPA8HI6M'), ('Figi', 'BBG000BLNNH6'))\".
-    List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"Portfolio\" domain to decorate onto each portfolio.
-These take the format {domain}/{scope}/{code} e.g. \"Portfolio/Manager/Id\".
+    List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'Portfolio' domain to decorate onto each portfolio.
+These must take the format {domain}/{scope}/{code}, for example 'Portfolio/Manager/Id'. try {
-    try {
       ResourceListOfPortfolio result = apiInstance.listPortfolios(effectiveAt, asAt, page, start, limit, filter, query, propertyKeys);
       System.out.println(result);